There's More To Look Forward To After Peaking Professionally

 That's the conclusion social scientist Arthur Brooks draws in a new essay in The Atlantic.

 His research began after eavesdropping on a conversation on an airplane in 2015.
-At the time, Brooks felt at the top of his game as the president of American Enterprise Institute, a Washington think tank, and writing best-selling books.
+At the time, Brooks felt at the top of his game as the president of the American Enterprise Institute, a Washington think tank, and writing bestselling books.
 "Things couldn't have gone better," he tells NPR.

 On the plane, he sat in front of a man and a woman.
 The man — who Brooks writes was in his mid-80s — told the woman that he wished he was dead.